GluuFederation/docs-de-prod/docs/source/operation/vault.md

 Save the output as `vault_secret_id.txt` to a file (and `docker secret` or Kubernetes `secrets` if needed).

+!!! note
-__NOTE__: the value of RoleID and SecretID are required by all of Gluu Server DE containers.
+    The RoleID and SecretID values are required by all Gluu Server DE containers.

 ## Unsealing Vault Manually

-As mentioned earlier, Vault can be unseal either manually or automatically.
-The latter is relatively easy to achieve and doesn't require human intervention during unseal process, whereas the former requires human intervention or script to automate the unseal process whenever Vault server is restarted.
+As mentioned earlier, Vault can be unsealed either manually or automatically.
+The latter is relatively easy to achieve and doesn't require human intervention during the unseal process, whereas the former requires human intervention or script to automate the unseal process whenever Vault server is restarted.

 To check whether Vault has been unsealed, run the following command: